 HR software can help you manage overtime more effectively.

-Proper Employee Documentation Very is Important
+Proper Employee Documentation Very Is Important

-The IRS, United States Government, and Local Governments all require very specific and accurate employee documentation.
+The IRS, the United States Government, and Local Governments all require very specific and accurate employee documentation.
 In many startups, it’s anyone’s guess if this documentation is done on time or accurately.